 Stephen Pierre Traynor Legal Writing Award The Traynor Legal Writing Award annually recognizes outstanding writing by an advanced student.
 The recipient receives $700 and has his or her name inscribed on the Stephen Pierre Traynor plaque.
 The faculty nominates student, law review, or journal papers, which, after editing, remain substantially the work of the student.
 The Faculty Awards Committee chooses the recipient.

-Utah Civil Rights and Liberties Award The $100 Utah Civil Rights and Liberties Award is given to the student who writes the best research paper in a class or seminar on the First Amendment, or in a comparable class that requires a research paper.
+Utah Civil Rights and Liberties Writing Award The $300 Utah Civil Rights and Liberties Award is given to the student who writes the best research paper in a class or seminar on the First Amendment, or in a comparable class that requires a research paper.
 The faculty nominates student papers and the Faculty Awards Committee chooses the recipient.